Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/auth-registration-login-updated.md

 4. **Logout**:
    - We sign the user out, which removes the cookie

-## Benefits of Organized Endpoints
+## Benefits of Organized Code Structure

-By organizing our authentication endpoints in a separate file, we gain several benefits:
+By organizing our code with separate directories for DTOs and endpoints, we gain several benefits:

 1. **Better organization** - Authentication endpoints are grouped together, making them easier to find and modify.
 2. **Improved maintainability** - The `Program.cs` file remains clean and focused on configuration.
-3. **Scalability** - As your application grows, you can add new endpoint classes without cluttering `Program.cs`.
+3. **Scalability** - As your application grows, you can add new endpoint classes and DTOs without cluttering `Program.cs`.
 4. **Testability** - Endpoint classes can be tested independently.
+5. **Separation of concerns** - DTOs are separated from endpoint logic, following the Single Responsibility Principle.
+6. **DTO reusability** - DTOs can be easily reused across different endpoints.

 ## Summary